LEE EINBINDER ‒ NYA MEMBER SPOTLIGHT

 It is really that same intellectual curiosity.
 I do not want to be left behind.
 One of the great things about going into the office every day and being part of a large organization is that you are constantly exchanging ideas, meeting people, and learning new things.
 I have always wanted to keep learning and stay engaged.

-Today, with AI, nearly every company we see has some sort of AI orientation.
+Today, nearly every company we see has some sort of AI orientation.
 That makes it even more important to keep learning, to stay curious, and to understand where the future is going.
 That is what keeps me going.